mcconn1201/tableau-server-windows-1node/README.md

 To deploy this template using the scripts from the root of this repo:

+Powershell:
 ```PowerShell
 .\Deploy-AzureResourceGroup.ps1 -ResourceGroupLocation 'west us' -ArtifactsStagingDirectory 'tableau-server-windows-1node' -UploadArtifacts
 ```
+Bash:
 ```bash
 azure-group-deploy.sh -a tableau-server-windows-1node -l eastus -u
 ```

-This template has artifacts that need to be "staged" for deployment (Configuration Script) so you have to set the upload switch on the command.
+This template has artifacts that need to be "staged" for deployment (Configuration script & Server installer scripts) so you have to set the upload switch on the command.
 You can optionally specify a storage account to use, if so the storage account must already exist within the subscription.
 If you don't want to specify a storage account one will be created by the script (think of this as "temp" storage for AzureRM) and reused by subsequent deployments.